zzfcharlie/PCNNPRS/README.md

 | 22  | rs5771014   | 51216731 | C  | T  |
 | 22  | rs28729663  | 51219006 | A  | G  |
 | 22  | rs9616978   | 51220319 | G  | C  |

+where chr, pos, a0, and a1 represent chromosome, position, reference allele, and alternative allele respectively.
 * *sumstats* refer to summary statistcs.

 | chr | rsid        | pos       | a1 | a0 | beta              | p                |